Ohio Court Records

 - have no pending criminal accusations to answer.

-- have completed their waiting period requirements since the day of their conviction and sentence.
+- Have completed their waiting period requirements since the day of their conviction and sentence.
 For misdemeanors, individuals must wait for at least one year.
-Offenders with one, two, or more felonies must wait for three, four, and five years respectively to apply.
+Offenders with one, two, or more felonies must wait for three, four, and five years, respectively, to apply.

 Based on these requirements, individuals should find the Ohio court where the conviction took place.
 Approach the court clerk to obtain a copy of their rap sheet and application form for record sealing.